NerdyProjects/HouseBusNode/README.md

 # Hardware description

+## PCB Errata

+## Mini-PCB

+* Triac T1/T2 (Pin 1/2) need to be exchanged.
+Easiest to be done by soldering Triac backwards just with Pin 1 and 2 and using a wire for Pin 3.

 ## Microcontroller

 The microcontroller in use is the STM32F072RBT6.
 It is powered by an ARM Cortex-M0 core with 128 kBytes of flash memory and 16 kBytes of SRAM data memory.